ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

 - Ensure all supervisor services are running via ``supervisorctl status``.
 - Check to ensure that the ``/var/`` partition has more than 1 GB of space available.
 Jobs will not complete with insufficient space on the ``/var/`` partition.
-- Run ``awx-service restart`` on the climber server.
+- Run ``awx-service restart`` on the ascender server.

-If you continue to have problems, run ``sosreport`` as root on the climber server, then file a `support request`_ with the result.
+If you continue to have problems, run ``sosreport`` as root on the ascender server, then file a `support request`_ with the result.

 .. _`support request`: http://support.ansible.com/

-Cancel an climber job
+Cancel an ascender job
 =========================
 .. index::
    pair: troubleshooting; job cancellation

-When issuing a ``cancel`` request on a currently running climber job, climber issues a ``SIGINT`` to the ``ansible-playbook`` process.
+When issuing a ``cancel`` request on a currently running ascender job, ascender issues a ``SIGINT`` to the ``ansible-playbook`` process.
 While this causes Ansible to stop dispatching new tasks and exit, in many cases, module tasks that were already dispatched to remote hosts will run to completion.
 This behavior is similar to pressing ``Ctrl-C`` during a command-line Ansible run.

 With respect to software dependencies, if a running job is canceled, the job is essentially removed but the dependencies will remain.